Volkswagen ID.4 interior, dashboard & comfort

 Equipment, options & accessories

 The regular ID.4 range comprises Life, Style, Family and Max trim levels.
-The first is available with the Pure, Pure Performance (both with the 52kWh battery), Pro and Pro Performance (both with the 77kWh battery) drivetrains.
-Style is better equipped than Life, but is only available with the Pure or Pure Performance drivetrains and only with the 52kWh battery.
-The Family model offers the choice of Pro or Pro Performance drivetrains, while the Max comes exclusively with the Pro Performance drivetrain.
-Both Family and Max are available solely with the 77kWh battery.
+Life and Style are available with the Pure, Pure Performance (both with the 52kWh battery), Pro and Pro Performance (both with the 77kWh battery) drivetrains.

 The ID.4 Life features keyless entry and start, a 10-inch touchscreen, a heated windscreen, heated front seats, a heated steering wheel and wireless Apple CarPlay and Android Auto.
 The Style trim gets a few styling tweaks, LED matrix headlamps, rear tinted glass, tri-zone climate control, a luggage net, upgraded 18-inch wheels and 3D design taillights.
 Family includes all features from Style versions but includes a few more high-spec touches like 19-inch alloy wheels and a large panoramic sunroof.